Tender, Negotiation, and Deadline

 Negotiation

-• Subject to finance, legal, and insurance approvals.
+Subject to insurance approval

-• Subject to satisfactory building inspection.
+Subject to a satisfactory building inspection

 Deadline Sale